Did Trump end Kamala's career with newest one-liner? * WorldNetDaily * by Bob Unruh

 What he said was, “Joe Biden became mentally impaired.
 Kamala was born that way!”

-TRUMP: “Joe Biden became mentally impaired.
-Kamala was born that way.” pic.twitter.com/T6JcwMrKJo
+Trump on Kamala Harris: “Joe Biden became mentally impaired.
+Kamala was born that way.” pic.twitter.com/LeHaBl717z

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!